cabforum/smime/SBR.md

 2.	**Validation of a digital identity document**

-The CA or RA SHALL only accept digital identity documents if the issuer's digital signature on the document is successfully validated against the relevant country signing certificates (e.g., from the [ICAO Public Key Database](https://www.icao.int/icao-pkd)).
+The CA or RA SHALL only accept digital identity documents if the issuer's digital signature on the document is successfully validated against the relevant country signing Certificates (e.g., from the [ICAO Public Key Database](https://www.icao.int/icao-pkd)).

 The CA or RA SHALL record information obtained from the digital identity document to evidence the identity proofing process.
 In addition to identity attributes and face photo, the following information SHALL be recorded: issuer, validity period, and the document's unique identification number.